16/05/2023 Model Proposal - Section 1, Membership

 Unless such member affirmatively declines such right in writing, any existing member of the Mautic Community shall automatically become a Basic Member without any further action on the part of such member.

-Supporting members financially support the Mautic project as an individual, at a minimum rate determined by the Community Council each year, which is adjusted based on the member’s home location using the Big Mac Index.
+Financially support the Mautic project as an individual, at a minimum rate determined by the Community Council each year in the annual General Assembly (adjusted based on the member’s home location using the Big Mac Index) is the first route to having voting rights.

 The base rate for someone living in the United States is $100 per year.